-The operating and financial review and future prospects are set out in the Operating and Financial Review accompanying this Directors' Report.
+The operating and financial review and future prospects are set out in the operating and financial review on pages 9 to 28 and the financial accounts.

 Dividends

 The following dividends have been paid, declared or recommended since the end of the preceding financial year.